itsnotajulius/Databases/Recources/InstallFaker.md

 <br><br>

-**Faker** that allows you to create fake placeholder data to use in your applications.
 When you installing might encounter some warnings.

 - They telling you that your project doesn't have a package.json file.